www.scantips.com

 Perspective: In photography, perspective is the depth and spatial relationship of objects, i.e., the perceived size and spacing appearance of near vs. far objects.
 Simply the way it looks from where you are standing.
 Perspective of both subject and background objects depends Only on the distance where you stand, because any lens can only see whatever view is seen when standing there.
 The lens might zoom and enlarge the image, but it cannot otherwise change the actual view that you see when standing there, with lens or not.
 The longer lens has advantages (crops an enlarged view), desirable for portraits, to force us to always stand back a bit for proper perspective, a Minimum distance of at least 6 or 7 feet (2 meters) for better perspective in portraits.
 And longer and a bit farther can be even greater advantage.
 This same Minimum distance is valid for any lens and any portrait you choose, from a tight head shot to full length standing, or even a group shot.
 Stand back a bit, same Minimum.

 Standing back a bit is a primary rule of portraits, for the purpose to improve the perspective (to not enlarge the nose, etc).
 But there is more, an overwhelming advantage is even better yet: Using the longer lens, the background is also zoomed into, and only a much smaller area of it is even still visible, which can be a tremendous advantage if wanting to eliminate the background distraction.
 And what little is left of it is even more blurred focus (assuming that is to be a plus here).
 A simple sideways step or two with the camera can choose the best part of it.
 This standing back at greater distance is little problem to do outdoors, and focal length possibly need not be that extreme.
-If both could use the same f/1.8 then, the depth of field at the subject is the Same, only 3.57 inches DOF span in a APS size DSLR... so is f/1.8 really what you want to use?)
-DOF does not exactly describe the sharpest zone, instead it defines the limits where maximum blur becomes unacceptable.
-But equivalent distances don't have to use the same aperture, a 150 mm lens at 18 feet can stop down a bit, say to f/3.5, which is same picture with twice the DOF span of 50 mm f/1.8 at 6 feet.
+If both could use the same f/1.8 then, the depth of field at the subject is the Same, only 3.57 inches DoF span in a APS size DSLR... so is f/1.8 really what you want to use?)
+DoF does not exactly describe the sharpest zone, instead it defines the limits where maximum blur becomes unacceptable.
+But equivalent distances don't have to use the same aperture, a 150 mm lens at 18 feet can stop down a bit, say to f/3.5, which is same picture with twice the DoF span of 50 mm f/1.8 at 6 feet.
 That's still not much, but it's sure a lot better, where it counts.

 Maybe I'm a purist, but IMO, a "portrait lens" certainly does not mean f/1.8.
 Portrait lens means a longer lens to force standing back for proper portrait perspective.
-No one specific focal length, sensor size affects it too, but just whatever your proper distance requires for the view you want.
+Nikon considered their 105mm lens to be a portrait lens (for 35 mm film), simply because it forced standing back sufficiently.
+But no one specific focal length, sensor size affects it too, but just whatever focal length your proper distance requires for the view you want from a proper distance.
 Newbies may get other notions, but a f/1.8 lens would be a laughable thing in a portrait studio. f/1.8 is certainly Not about the best capture of the face.
 To me, f/1.8 is about low light levels, but today, improved high ISO does that better. f/1.8 can blur backgrounds, but it's extreme, and a little brutal, and we're describing an obviously better method in the section above.
 A portrait studio (with the goal hoping to sell the photo) prefers depth of field, and will be using around f/8, or maybe more, and will provide the proper sufficient light this needs (easy with flash).
 A "portrait lens" for "head and shoulders" means 65 to 90 mm for 1.6x or 1.5x crop APS, or 105 to 135 mm for full size 35 mm frame.
-That longer length forces us to stand back for better perspective, to NOT enlarge noses, etc. The 50 mm lens standing back properly might do full length well, but is simply too short and close (not the best try) for tighter portraits.
+That longer length forces us to stand back for better perspective, to NOT enlarge noses, etc. The 50 mm lens standing back properly might do full length well, but is simply too short and close (far from the best try) for tighter portraits.
 My own choice is 110 to 120 mm (full frame) at 9 or 10 feet, typically at f/8 (nearly 12 inches of Depth of Field span).
-A cardinal rule of "Portrait" includes standing back for proper portrait perspective, a Minimum of at least 6 or 7 feet (a couple of meters), or better 8 or 10 feet.
-Which is very important.
-We guys are often too dumb to notice or realize it, but the wives will tell us they don't like their too-close portraits.
-Backing up a little more and then zooming in as desired is always a good plan.
+That would be 75mm or 80mm for 1.5 or 1.6 crops.
+Focusing on the Near Eye is good practice.

-Much more about DOF continued on next page.
+Much more about DoF continued on next page.

 The third page has photo examples of the calculators two initial default cases (in A and B).

-Copyright © 2016-2024 by Wayne Fulton - All rights are reserved.
+Copyright © 2016-2024 by Wef1ayne Fulton - All rights are reserved.

 Previous Menu Next